CODARcode/PerformanceAnalysis/sphinx/source/introduction/provdb.rst

 Provenance Database
 *******************

-The role of the provenance database is to store detailed information about anomalous events.
+The role of the provenance database is to store detailed information about anomalous function executions.
 For comparison, samples of normal executions are also stored.
 Additionally, a wealth of metadata regarding the characteristics of the devices upon which the application is runnig are stored within.

 The database is implemented using `Sonata <https://xgitlab.cels.anl.gov/sds/sonata>`_ which implements a remote database built on top of `UnQLite <https://unqlite.org/>`_, a server-less JSON document store database.
 Sonata is capable of furnishing many clients and allows for arbitrarily complex document retrieval via `jx9 queries <https://unqlite.org/jx9.html>`_.